 We head off again at 1:10 pm.
 We see five more cars.
 The track is really just two wheel tracks on sand.
 The flat sections are relatively smooth but as they go over sand dunes they can be very bumpy.
 We stop for a rest break at 2:10 pm, 98.3 km for today.
 Fuel economy is a lot worse on this section, 22.0 l/100 km as the last bit has been a lot rougher over the dunes, requiring much slower speeds.
 We leave at 2:25 pm.

-We cross into the Northern Territory at after crossing the salt pan we meet three cars who came via the road to the west.
-There are three separate roads to Poeppels Corner.
+We cross into the Northern Territory and after crossing the salt pan we meet three cars who came via the road to the west.
+There are three separate roads to Poeppels Corner, very confusing really and many maps are wrong.
 We head further west into NT and take the western most one, K1 (I think it is called that, the sign said it was but some maps show K1 as further east).
 The first part of this is very rough but then gets better.
 Ron takes a road along the edge of a salt pan but I stay more in the dunes.

 We both arrive at Poeppels Corner, the intersection of NT, South Australia and Queensland at about 3:33 pm.
 We have travelled 125 km today.
 I have averaged 18.2 l/100 since we stopped for a break.
 The corner is marked by a newer concrete marker and the old timber one is here too.
 This was erroneously placed about 200 metres away in the middle of a lake (dry salt pan) by the surveyor Poeppel due to a stretched chain he used.
 Donna says we have crossed 122 dunes since lunch.
 Technically we could be in trouble since we have entered both NT and SA without permits, but there are dozens of people doing the same thing.

 |A panoramic photograph of Poeppels Corner looking into South Australia